-Viscous flow past a flexible fiber tethered at its center point: vortex shedding
+Viscous flow past a flexible fibre tethered at its centre point: vortex shedding

-Luoding Zhu

-Dept of Mathematical Sciences
+LUODING ZHU

-Indiana University-Purdue University Indianapolis

-Indianapolis, Indiana, USA
+Department of Mathematical Sciences, Indiana University-Purdue University Indianapolis Indianapolis, Indiana, USA Izhu@math.iupui.edu

-lzhu@math.iupui.edu

-Abstract
+(Received 7 April 2006 and in revised form 26 April 2007)

-Motivated by a laboratory experiment reported in Alben, Shelley & Zhang (2002) (Nature 420, 479), we performed simulations of an elastic fiber anchored at the center point immersed in a flowing viscous incompressible fluid by the immersed boundary (IB) method.
-We focused on the influence of some dimensionless parameters on vortex shedding from the fiber for Re in the range of [30, 800].
-Three sets of simulations were designed to investigate the influence of Reynolds number Re, dimensionless fiber flexure modulus \hat{K}b , and dimensionless fiber length \hat{L} on vortex shedding.
-According to the simulation results, Re, \hat{K}b , and \hat{L} each has significant influence on the structure of shed vortices.
+Motivated by a laboratory experiment reported in Alben, Shelley & Zhang (Nature, vol. 420, 2002, p.
+479), we performed simulations of an elastic fibre anchored at its centre point and immersed in a flowing viscous incompressible fluid by the immersed boundary (IB) method.
+We focus on the influence of some dimensionless parameters on vortex shedding from the fibre for Re in the range [30, 800].
+Three sets of simulations were designed to investigate the influence of Reynolds number Re, dimensionless fibre flexure modulus \hat{K}b , and dimensionless fibre length \hat{L} on vortex shedding.
+According to the simulation results, Re, \hat{K}b , and \hat{L} each has a significant influence on the structure of shed vortices.
 However, Re has little influence on the vortex shedding frequency.
-With the increase of dimensionless bending modulus, the dimensionless vortex shedding frequency (f{vs}) and the critical Reynolds number (Re_c) decrease approximately as power law functions.
-Both f{vs} and Re_c increase approximately linearly as dimensionless fiber length increases.
+With the increase of dimensionless bending modulus, the dimensionless vortex shedding frequency (f{vs}) and the critical Reynolds number (Re_c) decrease approximately as power-law functions.
+Both f{vs} and Re_c increase approximately linearly as dimensionless fibre length increases.

-I. Introduction
+1. Introduction

-Vortex shedding from an object immersed in a flowing fluid is an important and interesting topic and has been extensively studied experimentally, analytically and computationally (Sarpkaya 1979; Griffin 1982; Bearman 1989; Parkinson 1989; Williamson 2004).
+Vortex shedding from an object immersed in a flowing fluid is an important and interesting topic and has been extensively studied experimentally, analytically and computationally (Sarpkaya 1979; Griffin & Ramberg 1982; Bearman 1989; Parkinson 1989; Williamson & Govardhan 2004).
 Most of the work has focused on vortex shedding from a rigid body.
-For instance, vortex shedding from a circular cylinder (tube) was studied by Abarbane et al. (1991), Nitsche & Krasny (1994), and Wang & Zhou (2004); from a sphere was studied by Lee (2000); from an (inclined) flat plate was studied by Sarpkaya (1975) and Krasny (1990).
-Recently, Zhu & Peskin (2002,2003) studied numerically the vortex shedding from elastic flapping filaments interacting with a flowing viscous fluid.
-Very recently Jung et al. (2006) studied experimentally the vortex shedding from a flexible flapping rubber loop in a flowing soap film.
-Here we report our simulation of vortex shedding from a flexible fiber with its center point tethered (otherwise unrestricted) in a two-dimensional flowing viscous incompressible fluid by the immersed boundary (IB) method (Peskin 1977; Peskin 1996; Peskin 2002; Zhu & Peskin 2002).
+For instance, vortex shedding from a circular cylinder (tube) was studied by Abarbane et al. (1991), Nitsche & Krasny (1994), and Wang & Zhou (2005); from a sphere by Lee (2000); and from an (inclined) flat plate by Sarpkaya (1975) and Krasny (1990).
+Zhu & Peskin (2002, 2003) studied numerically the vortex shedding from elastic flapping filaments interacting with a flowing viscous fluid, and Jung et al. (2006) studied experimentally the vortex shedding from a flexible flapping rubber loop in a flowing soap film.
+Here we report our simulation of vortex shedding from a flexible fibre with its centre point tethered (otherwise unrestricted) in a two-dimensional flowing viscous incompressible fluid by the immersed boundary (IB) method (Peskin 1977; Peskin & McQueen 1996; Peskin 2002; Zhu & Peskin 2002).

-The direct motivation of our work is a laboratory experiment reported in Alben et al. (2002, 2004) and Alben (2004).
+The direct motivation of our work is a laboratory experiment reported in Alben, Shelley & Zhang (2002, 2004) and Alben (2004).
 The experiment used a flowing soap film (thickness $1-3 \mu m$) as a flow tunnel.
-A flexible glass fiber (diameter $34 \mu m$) was introduced with its middle point anchored at the center of the flow channel and nowhere else constrained.
-The Reynold number ranged from 2000 to 40,000 in the experiment.
-Alben et al. investigated the drag reduction induced by self-similar bending and streamlining of the fiber (Alben et al. 2002, 2004).
-Very recently, Zhu & Peskin (2007) computed the averaged drag of an elastic fiber immersed in a 2D flowing incompressible viscous fluid at intermediate Reynolds numbers.
-One of our results was that when the inflow speed was sufficiently high, the flow became unsteady.
-Vortex shedding from the fiber became evident, the fiber vibrated and the drag-coefficient versus time $(C_d - t)$ curve oscillated.
+A flexible glass fibre (diameter $34 \mu m$) was introduced with its middle point anchored at the centre of the flow channel and constrained nowhere else.
+The Reynolds number ranged from 2000 to 40 000 in the experiment.
+Alben et al. (2002, 2004) investigated the drag reduction induced by self-similar bending and streamlining of the fibre.
+Very recently, Zhu & Peskin (2007) computed the averaged drag of an elastic fibre immersed in a two-dimensional flowing incompressible viscous fluid at intermediate Reynolds numbers.
+One of the results was that when the inflow speed was sufficiently high, the flow became unsteady.
+Vortex shedding from the fibre became evident, the fibre vibrated and the drag coefficient versus time $(C_d - t)$ curve oscillated.